chenxingqiang/secret-learn/doc/computing/parallelism.rst

 - When joblib is configured to use the ``threading`` backend, there is no mechanism to avoid oversubscriptions when calling into parallel native libraries in the joblib-managed threads.
-- All jax-sklearn estimators that explicitly rely on OpenMP in their Cython code always use `threadpoolctl` internally to automatically adapt the numbers of threads used by OpenMP and potentially nested BLAS calls so as to avoid oversubscription.
+- All secret-learn estimators that explicitly rely on OpenMP in their Cython code always use `threadpoolctl` internally to automatically adapt the numbers of threads used by OpenMP and potentially nested BLAS calls so as to avoid oversubscription.